EQAR/deqar-docs/docs/DEQAR_overview.md

 ETER data is managed according to the following principles:

-1. In general, DEQAR keeps ETER data stable and unchanged between harvests.
+1. As a general policy, DEQAR keeps ETER data stable and unchanged between harvests.
-2. Data submitted by an agency which is already found in an existing ETER record will not be used to replace or update ETER data.
+2. Data submitted by an agency which is already found in an ETER record *will not be used to replace or update ETER data*.
-3. Data submitted by an agency which is not yet in an existing ETER record
+3. Data submitted by an agency which is not yet found in an ETER record *will be used to supplement the ETER record*.
+4. Alternative names and local identifiers (see [**Identifying Entities**])(https://docs.deqar.eu/DEQAR_overview/#identifying-entities) may be added to ETER records by agencies through the administative interface.
-4. Nevertheless, the EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
-Alternative names and local identifiers (see [**Identifying Entities**])(https://docs.deqar.eu/DEQAR_overview/#identifying-entities) may also be added by agencies using the administative interface.
-Added information and updates are carried through to records from subsequent harvests.
+5. The EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
+6. Added information and updates are carried through to records from subsequent harvests.

-## Data Not Found in Non-ETER/OrgReg
+### Data Not Found in Non-ETER/OrgReg

 Historical Data
 ---------------